PearceTech335/Noctis-Edge/README.md

 ## CVE Knowledge Base

 Noctis Edge accumulates CVE test results in `cve_knowledge_base.json` at the project root (created automatically on first `--cve-test` run).
-This file is machine-specific and is **not committed to git**.
+This file is machine-specific, anonymysed and eeach entry is **ONLY** identified by the CVE ID, no target specific information is recorded.
+This file is **not committed to the main git branch**.

-Each time you run `./update.sh`, the knowledge base is automatically submitted to the community via a Cloudflare relay — no token or account required.
-Your installation ID (generated once by `setup.sh` and stored in `noctis.conf`) is used to identify submissions.
+Each time you run `./update.sh`, the knowledge base is automatically submitted to separate Knowledge Base branch via a Cloudflare relay — no token or account required.
+Your installation ID (anonymized and generated once by `setup.sh` and stored in `noctis.conf`) is used to identify submissions.
+These submissions are manually reviewed to ensure no malicious or dangerous scripts or tests are uploaded, and then pushed to a separate git repo that will be made accessible in the future (there is some infrastructure to be built around this item...)

 ---